-A construction management plan (CMP) details the information necessary to complete complex construction projects.
-This may include task schedules, costs, resources, and more that will facilitate project completion and set clear guidelines for how project work should be managed.
+A construction management plan (CMP) is a comprehensive document that details all the information needed to complete complex construction projects on time and within budget.
+This may include information like task schedules, costs, and resources to facilitate project completion and to set clear guidelines for how project work should be managed.

 Building a clear construction management plan that is closely aligned with your project objectives will give you a solid foundation and pathway to follow.
 This will reduce your chances of unexpected project hiccups (although these are sometimes unavoidable even with the most solid plans) and prepare you to appropriately tackle any challenges that are thrown your way.

-- A Clearly Defined Project Scope
+1. A Clearly Defined Project Scope

 When creating your project scope statement, it can be helpful to consider the following questions:

-- A Project Schedule
+2. A Project Schedule

 Create a Roadmap

-- Team Member Responsibilities
+3. Assigned Team Member Responsibilities

 Create a Work Breakdown Structure (WBS)

-- A Communication Plan
+4. A Communication Plan

 The next key element of an effective construction management plan is a communication plan.
 This should outline how, when, and how often you will communicate with the stakeholders involved in your project.
 The communication plan should also specify how and who to contact should an issue occur.
 This will ensure that any issues or roadblocks will be dealt with efficiently to avoid project delays.